Solo swing and jive: beginners

 By the end of this course you should be able to...

-Confident in using Swing & Jive steps in solo dancing contents.
+• Confidently use Swing & Jive steps in solo dancing contexts.

 What level is the course and do I need any particular skills?